You can buy on Amazon in ebook or print.

 –Oh, yes, the mighty Accords Council.
 Like one representative is going to keep all of us in line.
 And my jurisdiction is way larger than just Haven.
 Plus Haven is the highest density zone for our people, which means I have a lot more tags per month than any other diplomat.
 I have to watch the whole region of Seelie live-ins.
 It is hard to be tracking down every Unseelie who breaks the rules.
 I mean, breaks the rules so obviously.
 Technically, the human Inter-racial squad should be protecting Newhaven from anything that goes bump in the night.-

 That may sound lazy like I was slacking on the job, but it was also quite true.
 Unseelie were barely a bleep on my radar, but when we did find out something that could be a potential media nightmare I had to do something about it.
 At my discretion.
 Not like my people really had much of a rule book.
 The golden rule was: do as you please until it was no longer fun.
-If there was a colony of that particular breed in the area I deferred to the Elders to take care of business.
+If there was a colony of that particular breed in the area I referred to the Elders to take care of business.
 Someone like Peter who was a traveling feeder fell to me.

 –Look at it this way, Ray, if I’d not gotten that tip things would have been worse, possibly in the news, before Inter ever got you officially involved.
 They would‘ve called you in to confirm on it, you still would‘ve done the tag, but would also have to write a report for Inter and report the incident to the Queen.-